DhAnAnJaY506/sql_retail_sales/README.md

    OR cogs IS NULL
    OR total_sale IS NULL;
 ```
-🔎 Exploratory Data Analysis
+# Exploratory Data Analysis
-Here are some key business questions answered in this project:
+* Here are some key business questions answered in this project:

-1️⃣ Total Sales Transactions
+1.Total Sales Transactions
 ```sql
 SELECT
     COUNT(*) AS total_sales
 FROM retail_sales;
 ```

-2️⃣ Unique Customers
+2. Unique Customers
 ```sql
 SELECT
     COUNT(DISTINCT customer_id) AS total_customers
 FROM retail_sales;
 ```

-3️⃣ Sales on Specific Date (2022-11-05)
+3.Sales on Specific Date (2022-11-05)
 ```sql
 SELECT
     *